 All coatis share a slender head with an elongated, flexible, slightly upward-turned nose, small ears, dark feet, and a long, non-prehensile tail used for balance and signaling.
 When we visited the Wood Stork rookery, we spotted a group rooting around by the bobbing tails moving around in the foliage.
 Generally the tails are always upright and serve the same function as leaders of tourist groups with a flag, keeping the group together in taller stands of vegetation.
 They use many vocal signals to communicate with one another, and also spend time grooming themselves and each other with their teeth and claws.
 During foraging times, the young cubs are left with a pair of babysitters, similar to meerkats.

+They also have the more familiar raccoons in Costa Rica as seen above.
 As always, I hope you enjoyed the post, Coati can be fascinating and friendly little creatures, just be a little careful not to get too close.